thunderstrike12/blog/_blogs/Inverse_kinematics.md

 ```

 Before I do that, I also do a check to see if the angle is greater than the maximum angle the segment can go.
 To do this, I get the current angle between two quaternions.
-If the angle has passed the maximum, I check if the new angle angle is smaller than both the maximum angle and the old rotation, otherwise I clamp the new rotation to the maximum angle.
+If the angle has passed the maximum, I check if the new angle is smaller than both the maximum angle and the old rotation, otherwise I clamp the new rotation to the maximum angle.
 This is to make sure that the arm does not get stuck past the max angle because it isn't allowed to move anymore.
 Below you can see what that looks like in code:

 ``` cpp